appeler/nc_race_ethnicity/readme.md

 3. For (FL) Asian or Pacific Islander, American Indian or Alaskan Native, Other, Multi-racial, and Unknown, we try the same two codings:
   * Low FP/High FN: (NC) A-NL, I-NL, etc. For Unknown, we use U-UN as the lowest FP coding scheme.
   * High FP/Low FN: (NC) A (all ethnic codes), (NC) I (all ethnic codes), etc

+### NC Ethnicolr Model(s)

+We build new LSTM models based on NC data.
+We start by assuming y = concatenation of ethnic code and race code.
+We remove U and also UN --- assuming they are 'missing at random.'
+This gives us 12 categories.